 This document describes the processing of personal data that Neodata (Data Processor) performs for third parties (Data Controllers).
-The relationships between Neodata and the Data Controller and the information contained in this document take into account the obligations and responsibilities of each of the parties involved as defined by the GDPR.
+The relationships between Neodata and the Data Controller (or “Customer” hereinafter) and the information contained in this document take into account the obligations and responsibilities of each of the parties involved as defined by the GDPR.

 Neodata specialises in the analysis of Big Data and is a provider of functional modules that can be integrated with each other or with other external platforms.
 The functional modules offered by Neodata can be found on two platforms:

-The integration of Exaudi and Ad.agio allows the management and delivery of targeted web content.
+The integration of exaudi and ad.agio allows the management and delivery of targeted web content.

 The platform mainly performs profiling activities, i.e. the processing of personal data used to assess aspects relating to a natural person such as personal preferences, interests, reliability, behaviour, location and movement. (ref GDPR Art.4: Definition of Profiling).